ErrorRadar: Benchmarking Complex Mathematical Reasoning of Multimodal Large Language Models Via Error Detection: Experiments and Analysis

-\textbf{Finding \#2: Weak open-source MLLMs tend to predict CAL category, leading to unusually high performance.} Table \ref{tab:main result} indicates that MLLMs with relatively low performance in the CATE task tend to exhibit unusually high performance in CAL category.
-Specifically, open-source models like MiniCPM-LLaMA3-v2.5 even achieve a 100\% accuracy in CAL, while Phi-3-vision and InternVL-2-8B reach 99.6\%.
-Upon analyzing the category prediction distribution of CAL and non-CAL from Figure \ref{fig:cal_bias} (See details of all MLLMs in Appendix \ref{app:cal_distribution}), it becomes clear that open-source MLLMs with the top three CAL accuracy predict over 90\% of instances as CAL category, suggesting an over-reliance on this category.
-In contrast, closed-source MLLMs with top three CAL accuracy do not exhibit this extreme trend of prediction bias.
-This phenomenon likely arises from weaker MLLMs attempting to overfit on CAL category, a relatively simpler classification, to compensate for their inability to handle more complex scenarios \citep{tirumala2022memorization, xu2021raise}.
+\textbf{Finding \#2: Open-source MLLMs tend to predict CAL category, leading to unusually high recall.} Figure \ref{fig:main_cate_category_result} indicates that MLLMs with relatively low performance in the CATE task tend to exhibit unusually high recall in the CAL category.
+Specifically, open-source models like MiniCPM-LLaMA3-v2.5 even achieve a 100\% recall in CAL, while Phi-3-vision and InternVL-2-8B reach 99.6\%.
+Upon analyzing the category prediction proportions of CAL from Figure \ref{fig:cal_bias} (See details of all MLLMs in Appendix \ref{app:cal_distribution}), it becomes clear that open-source MLLMs with the top five CAL recall predict over 80\% of instances as CAL category, suggesting an over-reliance on this category.
+In contrast, closed-source MLLMs with top-five CAL recall do not exhibit this extreme trend of prediction bias.
+This phenomenon likely arises from weaker MLLMs attempting to overfit on the CAL category, a relatively simpler classification, to compensate for their inability to handle more complex scenarios \citep{tirumala2022memorization, xu2021raise}.
+Models exhibiting this phenomenon can assign different weights to samples of different categories during training to reduce the model's preference for a particular category.
+This can be achieved by adjusting the weights in the loss (\textit{e.g.}, Focal Loss \& AdaFocal) \citep{li2022generalized,ghosh2022adafocal}.